Vibration: Damped and undamped natural frequencies

 The damped natural frequency is less than the undamped natural frequency, but for many practical cases the damping ratio is relatively small and hence the difference is negligible.
 Therefore, the damped and undamped description are often dropped when stating the natural frequency (e.g. with 0.1 damping ratio, the damped natural frequency is only 1% less than the undamped).

-The plots to the side present how 0.1 and 0.3 damping ratios effect how the system “rings” down over time.
+The plots to the side present how 0.1 and 0.3 damping ratios affect how the system "rings" down over time.
 What is often done in practice is to experimentally measure the free vibration after an impact (for example by a hammer) and then determine the natural frequency of the system by measuring the rate of oscillation, as well as the damping ratio by measuring the rate of decay.
 The natural frequency and damping ratio are not only important in free vibration, but also characterize how a system behaves under forced vibration.

 Both the damped and undamped natural frequencies can be estimate when the mode shapes are not known using the Rayleigh Quotient.